Magic: the Gathering Duskmourn Review, Part 1 of 4: The Mechanics

 Magic’s newest expansion takes us to the newly introduced plane of Duskmourn, a plane comprised entirely of a living haunted mansion that thrives on the fear of its denizens.
 A new set means new mechanics, and we’ve got some good ones.
 In this article we’ll talk about the mechanics and offer some thoughts on what they mean for Commander and other formats and how they’ll play.

-Duskmourn will be release on Magic the Gathering Online on September 24, 2024, and to the tabletop on September 27.
+Duskmourn will release to Magic the Gathering Online on September 24, 2024, and to the tabletop on September 27.

 Rooms